kcmerrill/writing/Knight Walker/Chapter 8 - No Answers. More Questions.md

 The driver dropped his rifle to the ground and turned to run.

 Yeah.
 You don’t need to tell me twice.
 It’s pretty easy to run when you might become some creatures food.
-So I ran.
+So I ran too.
 Until the red numbers counted down to “1”.

 There wasn’t light at the end of the tunnel to my surprise.
 I suppose that only happens in fairy tales and good books.
 Nope, no light, only more questions, a lot of heavy breathing and a very, very large vaulted door that read: